 - support the development of a robust and comprehensive body of evidence on the relationship between the NHS and the public, and public expectations, that can be drawn on by policy-makers, researchers and others.

 polled the public on some key questions to gain an insight into people's view on the current relationship between the NHS and the public.
-Some of these questions have been asked before, allowing us to track changes in responses over time and understand how attitudes may be shifting.
+See polling analysis published September 2017.

-- Carrying out an in-depth analysis of British Attitudes Survey health data.
+carried out an in-depth analysis of British Social Attitudes survey health data.
 The King’s Fund sponsors questions on the survey, which has collected data on public attitudes to health and health services for more than 30 years.
-We will be looking at this historical data to explore how and why public attitudes to health and welfare have shifted.
+We have looked at this historical data to explore how and why public attitudes to health and welfare have shifted.
 See our analysis published February 2018.

 Commissioned a series of blogs from a range of external contributors including patients, clinicians and others, setting out different perspectives on the relationship between the public and the NHS.
 Read the blogs.